 Q2 File Management

-This Quest has two short video tutorials, each approximately 3.30 minutes long that are located in Part 1 and Part 2.
+This Quest has two short video tutorials, each approximately 3.30 minutes long that are located in Part One and Part Two.

 Why on earth would you need to do this?

 1. You are going to apply for a job after school, and they tell you to download the application from their web site, fill in your information, and then email it to them as a .pdf file.

 2. You want to attend a special event (concert, camp, sports camp...).
 The form is posted online and you have to download it, fill it in, get your parent's permission, and submit it.

 .pdf of the step-by-step directions for Collaboration Q2.pdf

 Citation: This is information needed to give credit to, or locate, work(s) published or created (a book, paper, article, web site, artwork, composition, music file) by others.

 Upload: This is the action or process of moving or saving files, data, or information to another computer system or server.

 Download: You are able to copy (data) from one computer system, server, or web site to your own device, typically over the Internet.